Massipssa/Docs/cloud/aws/ManagementGoverance/governance.md

 - Define an IAM Role for another account to access
 - Define which accounts can access this IAM Role
-- Use AWS STS to retriecve credentials and impersonate the IAM Role you have access to (AssumeRole API)
+- Use AWS STS to retrieve credentials and impersonate the IAM Role you have access to (AssumeRole API)
-- Temporary credentials can be valid betweeen 15 minutes to 1 hour
+- Temporary credentials can be valid between 15 minutes to 1 hour

 ## AWS Config